-indices [array_like, optional] Indices into the target array where input coordinates belong.
+[array_like, optional] Indices into the target array where input coordinates belong.
 If provided, the coords should be 2D with shape (N, 2) or (N, 3) and indices should be an array of shape (N,) with integers in increasing order.
 Missing indices result in a ValueError unless out is provided, in which case the original value in out is kept.

-out [ndarray, optional] An array (with dtype object) to output the geometries into.
+[ndarray, optional] An array (with dtype object) to output the geometries into.

-kwargs For other keyword-only arguments, see the NumPy ufunc docs.
+See NumPy ufunc docs for other keyword arguments.
 Ignored if indices is provided.

-- GEOS >=3.10 automatically converts POINT (nan nan) to POINT EMPTY. - Usage of the y and z arguments will prevents lazy evaluation in dask.
+- GEOS 3.10, 3.11 and 3.12 automatically converts POINT (nan nan) to POINT EMPTY. - GEOS 3.10 and 3.11 will transform a 3D point to 2D if its Z coordinate is NaN. - Usage of the y and z arguments will prevents lazy evaluation in dask.
 Instead provide the coordinates as an array with shape (..., 2) or (..., 3) using only the coords argument.